Sunshine is a regular guest at Wellspring and has been coming to the Center for the past six years.

 She has lived in Sacramento since she was five years old and grew up in the Callahan Housing Projects.

-“Sacramento was small then [when she was younger],” she said.
+“Sacramento was small then,” she said.
 “When you came downtown, it was just a wonderful experience.
 You would take the streetcar downtown and go to Kreft’s and get a milkshake.”

-Sunshine was homeless for 2 and ½ years.
-Her apartment of her own after experiencing homelessness was at the Jade Hotel, a Single Room Occupancy Hotel which was recently demolished and replaced by a Hyatt Place Hotel.
+Sunshine was homeless for two and a half years.
+The first apartment of her own that she lived in after experiencing homelessness was at the Jade Hotel, a Single Room Occupancy Hotel which was recently demolished and replaced by a Hyatt Place Hotel.
 She lived there with an old boyfriend.

 “We created a heavenly place in the middle of hell,” Sunshine reflected.